 On this webpage I address uncertainty estimates in predicting the solar energy using P90, P99, P75 etc. I have tried to take the mystery out of computing the different probabilities by explaining the statistical principles and providing some practical examples.
 Computing uncertainty with respect to historic weather data (e.g. cloud variation from year to year) is pretty easy.
-Computing the variation to to modelling errors and estimation of uncertainty in the performance ratio is more difficult.
+But that is not the only uncertainty.
+Computing the variation to to modelling errors and estimation of uncertainty in the potential modelling error and in the performance ratio is more difficult.
+On this page I explain some of the statistical ideas in computing uncertainty.
 Putting the uncertainty estimates together can be done by understanding the mean square error concept.

 I have separated the analysis of solar resource into computing capacity factor or solar yield and the evaluating uncertainty around the base solar resource estimate.
 In analysing solar uncertainty, computation of P90, P95, P75 etc. is explained for solar power.
 Hopefully, I explain the solar resource uncertainty analysis and computation of P90, P99, P75 etc. without unnecessary complex statistical or technical terms.

 Before discussing some of the mechanics of computing P90, P95, P75 etc. for solar I review a couple of actual studies.
 In the first table that my friend Mijalo gave me from the internet, I show a table of variation in solar irradiation.
 The variation in solar irradiation is not the same as the variation in power production because it does not include variation from modelling uncertainty.
 The combined uncertainty is presumably the standard deviation divided by the mean.

 First Step: Computing Uncertainty from Historic Variation in Irradiation Data and Using NORMINV Function